 When writing a music theory analysis post, it’s important to have a good understanding of music theory and the concepts you’re discussing.
 It’s also important to provide specific examples from the song or album to support your points.
 Also, try to make the post accessible to readers who may not have a strong background in music theory by providing explanations and examples of the concepts you’re discussing.

-Music Technology blog post is where you write about the latest advancements in music technology, and their impact on the industry.
+A music technology blog post is where you write about the latest advancements in music technology and their impact on the industry.

 Some examples of Music technology blog post titles include: